laripeanuts/radix-fullstack-challenge/README.md

 ### Backend

 The backend was developed using Node.js typed with NestJS and Prisma.
 The database used was PostgreSQL.

+- **Features**:
+  - User:
+    - POST
+  - Authentication with JWT
+  - Equipment (authenticated users only)
+    - POST
+    - GET all
+  - Measurement
+    - POST
+    - POST via CSV file
+    - GET by equipment value average in a specific period

 ### Frontend